isomerpages/mddi-corp/_what-we-do/Digital Singapore/Digital Infrastructure.md

 model for other urban cities.
 It also allows us to achieve widespread domestic connectivity more easily and bring together different ecosystem players to enhance our digital connectivity and develop digital solutions.</p>
+<h3>Our Strategic Priorities and Moves into New Frontiers</h3>
+<p>As part of Singapore’s Digital Connectivity Blueprint launched in June
+2023, MDDI has set out five strategic priorities to enhance our digital infrastructure and stay ahead of future trends and demand:</p>
+<p>1.
+Provide capacity to enable submarine cable landings to double within
+the next 10 years;</p>
+<p>2.
+Build seamless end-to-end 10 Gbps domestic connectivity within the
+next five years;</p>
+<p>3.
+Ensure world-class resilience and security of increasingly critical
+compute infrastructure;</p>
+<p>4.
+Pioneer a roadmap for the growth of new green DCs and push the sustainability
+envelope (Note: IMDA has since launched the Green DC Roadmap in June 2024);
+and</p>
+<p>5.
+Drive greater adoption of the Singapore Digital Utility Stack, to expand
+the benefits of seamless digital transactions.</p>
+<p>We will also make moves in more nascent, frontier areas to reap future
+opportunities.</p>
 <p></p>
 <p></p>
 <p></p>